Children's Life International

 5. The joy of the Lord is not optional and far outweighs our suffering!
 In Jesus it becomes our motivation, reward and spiritual weapon.
 In His Presence is fullness of joy, and with Paul we testify that in all our troubles our joy knows no bounds (2 Cor.
 7:4).
 It is our strength and energy, without which we die.

 *Children's Life International is not a part of Iris Global nor affiliated with them in any way.
+We do honor and learn from them.

 10 Christian Core Values of CLI